Frivolous spending, lectures can’t stop Cedi fall – Moi Thompson to government

-A former Director General of the National Development Planning Commission (NDPC) under the NDC Administration, Dr. Nii Moi Thompson, has waded in the debate on the cedi depreciation arguing that the government is on a wrong path.
+A former Director-General of the National Development Planning Commission (NDPC) under the NDC Administration, Dr. Nii Moi Thompson, has waded into the debate on the cedi depreciation arguing that the government is on a wrong path.

 According to him, the government has been engaged in what he described as “flawed and politicized analysis or through public lectures.”